PieterbasNagengast/Azure-NetworkTS/README.md

 The goal here is to not only understand the issue but also to understand the tools and resources available in Azure to troubleshoot the issue without signing in to the VM's.

+> [!NOTE]
+> This template and the pre-defined scenarios are highly customizable so please feel free to modify the template and scenarios to fit your learning needs or use this as a starting point to create your own network troubleshooting lab.

+>[!WARNING]
+> This template is for educational purposes only and should not be used in production environments.

 1. [Deployment steps](#deployment-steps)
 2. [Tools to use for troubleshooting](#tools-to-use-for-troubleshooting)
 3. [Diagram of the deployment](#diagram-of-the-deployment)